oktadev/okta-blog/_source/_posts/2021-09-20-cli-ssh-oauth-device-grant.md

    #define CLIENT_ID "0oa15wulqt5yqD9FP5d7"
    ```

 2. We first issue a POST call to our `authorize` endpoint on the Authorization Server.
 From the POST result, we can extract the `device_code` and `user_code`.
-The POST call is abstracted away as a call to a helper function `issuePost` which takes the URL as the first parameter and the POST data as the second parameter:
+The POST call is abstracted away as a call to a helper function `issuePost`, which takes the URL as the first parameter and the POST data as the second parameter:

    ```c
    sprintf(postData, "client_id=%s&scope=openid profile offline_access", CLIENT_ID);